gfirem/formidable_copy_action/readme.txt

 Add action to send data to another form.

 == Changelog ==
+= 1.2.1 =
+Adding new function to avoid lost data in the destination when the source send empty data in the entry.

 = 1.20 =
 Adding support to process repeatable section as independent entry